Azure/azure-webjobs-sdk-extensions/README.md

 The first example above uses a [cron expression](http://code.google.com/p/ncrontab/wiki/CrontabExpression) to declare the schedule.
 Using these 6 fields `{second} {minute} {hour} {day} {month} {day of the week}` you can express arbitrarily complex schedules very concisely.

+To register the Timer extensions, call `config.UseTimers()` in your startup code.
 For more information, see the [Timer samples](https://github.com/Azure/azure-webjobs-sdk-extensions/blob/master/src/ExtensionsSample/Samples/TimerSamples.cs).

 ###FileTrigger / File###